What is the purpose of TIMSS?

 TIMSS set high participation targets in order to ensure that data is of good quality and that valid comparisons between countries can be made.
 Around 150 primary schools were randomly selected to represent Northern Ireland by the international team who runs the study.
 The schools were then invited by NFER to participate.
 The international team also specified which of their Year 6 class(es) and pupils participated.
 In total, a sample of 3,877 pupils participated from 134 schools.

-What is involved for schools?
+What was involved for schools?

-The study will take place on a convenient date for selected schools during the period 7 May to 7 June 2019.
-The whole session will take around two and a half hours.
+The study took place during the period 7 May to 7 June 2019.
+The school session took around two and a half hours.

-How does my school benefit from taking part?
+How did schools benefit from taking part?